pyrrho/vscode-relative-motion/README.md

 Vaguely vim-like cursor-relative line jumping through the Command Pallette.

-This extension is intended for use with the `"editor.lineNumbers": "relative"` setting by adding commands for navigating up and down a user-provided number of lines through a Command Pallette Input Box.

 Inspiration was taken from the built-in 'Go to line/column' (`workbench.action.gotoLine`) command for the interface and feedback, as well as [EnkelDigital] and [JJ Lee]'s [relativity] extension

 [EnkelDigital]: https://github.com/Enkel-Digital/